visit/galaxy-docs/_includes/availability-cabinscan.md

 ## Scan
-Use this method first to get a `ResultId` to be able to proceed with all other operations.
+Use this method first to get a `BookKey` to be able to proceed with all other operations.

 ### Search parameters